ICA Translation Services: ICA Document Translation Requirements for Permanent Residency in Singapore

 How to Vet Your Provider

-Ask the translation service for confirmation of ICA compliance and ensure that the translated document includes all required details, such as the translator’s declaration and company seal.
-Doing this upfront can save you the headache of resubmitting documents later.
+Ask the translation service to confirm ICA compliance and ensure that the translated document includes all required details, such as the translator’s declaration and company seal.
+Doing this upfront can save you the headache of resubmitting papers later.

 For many applicants, ICA document translation raises several questions.
 Let’s address the most frequent ones: